SalesforceSFDC/Apex-Integration-Services/README.md

 * It also parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective services independently.
 * It also allows the architecture of an individual service to emerge through continuous refactoring.[2]
 Microservices-based architectures enable continuous delivery and deployment.

+## Heroku & Salesforce Integration
+### Integration Through Data Replication
+Data replication is copying or synchronizing data between Salesforce and another system.
+You can use data replication for data warehousing to enable cross-data source reporting and analysis.
+You can also use it to work with legacy systems that either need data from Salesforce or feed data into Salesforce.
+The most common use case with Heroku and Salesforce is to provide a high-throughput, low-latency interface for customer-facing applications built with open-source technologies.
+### Integration Through Data Proxies
+Data proxies aggregate different datastores, but unlike data replication, the data isn't copied.
+The data can be read only on demand.
+This approach enables data science, business intelligence, reporting, and dashboarding tools to collate data across multiple datastores without worrying about data synchronization challenges like storage and staleness.
+You can integrate legacy systems and external systems through data proxies to provide data to Salesforce, or Salesforce can provide its data to other external systems.

 ## Apex REST Callouts

 * GET - obtain resource from the server.